Building Act Review

-- On 23 November 2010 Building Amendment Bill (No 3) was introduced to Parliament.
-This Bill proposes changes to the Building Act 2004 to make accountabilities clearer, and provides for a risk-based building consent system.
+- Building Amendment Act 2012 was passed in March 2012.
+Changes were made to the Building Act 2004 to make accountabilities clearer, and provides for a risk-based building consent system.

 - On 23 December 2010 Schedule 1 of the Building Act 2004 was broadened to allow for a wider range of building work to be completed without a building consent.

-- On 28 June 2011 Building Amendment Bill (No 3) was reported back from the Local Government and Environment Select Committee.
-Read the report and view the changes to the Bill the Committee has recommended.
-This Bill is currently awaiting its second reading.
+- On 26 October 2012 Building Amendment Bill (No 4) was reported back from the Local Government and Environment Select Committee.

-The regulatory changes are also supported by several streams of work from the Department.
+The regulatory changes are also supported by several streams of work from the Ministry.
 Other streams of work include:

 - policy advice on whether any change is needed to the application of joint and several liability and to the regulation of guarantee products and services